 You see during my years, I purchased a couple of rental properties.
-And honestly, after each closing I felt good about adding another property to my portfolio.
+And honestly, after each closing, I felt good about adding another property to my portfolio.
 I even felt like I was on the right track to financial independence like most Guru’s falsely stated on their internet videos and television infomercials.

-I will also tell you that owning rental property can be very profitable if the monthly rent is more than the monthly expenses.
-That’s why I’m going to discuss the pros and cons of owning rental properties because I want you to be informed and to make correct decisions base on facts and not solely on financial gain.
+I will also tell you that owning a rental property can be very profitable if the monthly rent is more than the monthly expenses.
+That’s why I’m going to discuss the pros and cons of owning rental properties because I want you to be informed and to make correct decisions based on facts and not solely on financial gain.

 The Pros of Owning Real Estate

 Let’s assume that you have already purchased your rental house and it’s in fair condition and in a good location.
-Because in real estate it’s all about location, location and location.
+Because in real estate it’s all about location, location, and location.

-Also, let’s assume that you’re happy about the low interest rate and payment on a (30) year loan.
+Also, let’s assume that you’re happy about the low-interest rate and payment on a (30) year loan.
 However, you must be prepared for a possible repeat of market crashes or diminishing values of the housing market and neighborhoods.

 So let’s talk about several pros of owning rental property.
 Monthly income from tenants is the most significant benefit because it gives you a direct monthly stream of income.
-Plus, you build equity in the property that will be useful in increasing you financial assets.
+Plus, you build equity in the property that will be useful in increasing your financial assets.
 Then come the property tax benefit that allows you to deduct mortgage interest, operating expenses, repairs, property tax and depreciation of the property.

 This can be a very good tax write off and it can offset the taxes on your personal income.

 But one very important aspect to keep in mind, you must keep very good records on your tenants, monthly expenses, repairs and bank accounts.
-Your business bank account must be separate from you personal bank account.
+Your business bank account must be separate from your personal bank account.
 There should be no commingling of funds between these two accounts.
 It will save you a lot of headaches and issues with filing your income tax.
 Plus if you get audited in the future the records will be up to date and organized.